Low fixed interest rate. Avoid the cost of private mortgage insurance. That's ONE Mortgage. LEARN MORE

-The Massachusetts Housing Partnership (MHP) is a statewide public non-profit affordable housing organization that works in concert with the Governor and the state Department of Housing and Community Development to help increase the supply of affordable housing in Massachusetts.
+The Massachusetts Housing Partnership is a statewide public non-profit organization that supports and finances affordable housing.
+It works in concert with the Governor, the Department of Housing and Community Development and the state's other quasi-public housing organizations.

-MHP uses funds from the banking industry to provide long-term loans for affordable rental housing.
-From 1990 through June 30, 2014, MHP has provided over $1 billion in loans and commitments for the financing of more than 22,000 units of rental housing.
+MHP uses private bank funds and other capital sources to provide long-term loans for affordable rental housing.
+Since 1990, MHP has provided over $1.6 billion in loans and commitments for the financing of more than 26,000 units of rental housing.